mikefowler/mikefowler.github.io/_posts/2012-02-03-role-humility-community-contribution.md

 ---
 layout: article
-title: "The role of humility in community contribution"
+title: The role of humility in community contribution
-date: 2012-02-03 16:39
 category: thoughts
+excerpt: Thoughts on the intimidating nature of contributing to the web community.
 ---
 Developers, designers, artists, musicians... to you I speak.
 Many of us followed a similar path into our respective creative fields.
 We spent years as a sponge.
 We sat quietly on the sidelines, reading as much as we could about our industries.
 As a result, many of us can proudly say that our livelihoods are the result of long hours of self-teaching and, above all else, an unquenchable passion for the subject.